Empanada Dough

 How to Make Empanada Dough

 Homemade empanada dough is really easy to make – you don’t even need a food processor.
-If you own a food scale and care about even sized empanada discs, precisely weighing each ball of dough requires a bit of time, but that’s it.
-Scroll to the recipe card at bottom of the post for full detailed instructions.
+If you own a food scale and care about even sized empanada discs, precisely weighing each ball of dough requires a bit of time, but that’s an optional step!
+Below is a quick recipe overview, but please scroll to the recipe card at the bottom of this post for full instructions and to watch the step-by-step video.

 • Mix: Pour in the water and egg and stir together until it forms a clumpy dough.